EAST SYRACUSE FREE LIBRARY History

 the Village of East Syracuse in an attempt to raise $1,000.
 The drive for funds turned out to be a

-help of the Friends of Reading of Syracuse, a collection of 600 volumes was acquired.
-In
+the Friends of Reading of Syracuse, a collection of 600 volumes was acquired.
+In addition, a $400

-addition, a $400 contract was made with the Syracuse Public Library which loaned 400 books to
+contract was made with the Syracuse Public Library which loaned 400 books to be exchanged as

-desk on one side and the library was set up on the other side.
-Bookcases were built by the men
+on one side and the library was set up on the other side.
+Bookcases were built by the men of the

-of the library association and the women arranged a volunteer staff to help with circulation.
-After
+library association and the women arranged a volunteer staff to help with circulation.
+After about

-about three months a young woman was hired to act as librarian at a salary of $15 per
+three months a young woman was hired to act as librarian at a salary of $15 per month.
+The library

 In 1924 a Provisional Charter was received from the State Board of Regents followed a few years